axelarnetwork/amplifier-advisory-committee/src/chains/soroban/Soroban Report.md

 benefits, addressing the decentralization concerns and security gaps is essential.
-These can be addressed by proactive measures such as expanded code audits, decentralized decision-making, and expansion of the protocol's validator set, in order to make Stellar a major component of Axelar Network ecosystem.
+These can be addressed by proactive measures such as expanded code audits, decentralized decision-making, and expansion of the protocol's validator set, in order to make Stellar a major component of the Axelar ecosystem.